michaelyfan/corbii-web/README.md

 Check the Zenhub board for TODOs.

-## Deployment Specifications and Instructions
+## Development Instructions

+To start a development environment:

+1. Clone this repo
+1. Install dependencies (`npm i`)
-During development, this app runs a webpack development server (port 8080) with hot reloading for react.
-The dev environment can be started with `npm run dev`.
+1. Start the webpack development server with `npm run dev`
+1. Code away

+The webpack development server comes with hot reloading.

 For production, the app is built with `npm run build` and then hosted on Firebase Hosting with `firebase deploy` or `firebase deploy --only hosting`.
 Firebase statically serves the built files.
 Also, any Firebase assets should be deployed to the production environment with `firebase use default`, then
 `firebase deploy` (this will also do the Hosting step for you, but either way `npm run build` must be run first).